AlfrescoArchive/ttc-docs/workshop.md

 > jx get urls

-- Copy & Access Jenkins URL and login (user admin/<provided password>)
+- Copy & Access Jenkins URL and login (user admin/{provided jx password})
 - Copy & Access Nexus URL and login with the same credentials used for Jenkins

 By default, Jenkins X create 3 environments